 Hereditary Hemorrhagic Telangiectasia (HHT) patients have an abnormality in their blood vessels that causes them to bleed easily, even spontaneously.
 Most blood vessels in the body of someone with HHT are normal.
-However, a small percentage of the blood vessels in a person with HHT have a specific type of abnormality.
+However, a small percentage of the blood vessels in a person with HHT have a specific type of malformation.

 Signs and Symptoms of HHT

 HHT can affect the nose and cause heavy nosebleeds (the medical term for nosebleeds is epistaxis).
 While nosebleeds are not necessarily life-threatening, there is a quality of life issue because nosebleeds can be spontaneous, happening at any time and for no apparent reason.
 Nosebleeds are the most common symptom of HHT.